danbev/learning-nodejs/README.md

       context->SetAlignedPointerInEmbedderData(kContextEmbedderDataIndex, this);
     }

-So this how the Environment is associated with the context, and this enable us to get the environment for a context above.
+So this how the Environment is associated with the context, and this enables us to get the environment for a context above.
 The argument to `SetAlignedPointerInEmbedderData` is a void pointer so it can be anything you want.
 The data is stored in a V8 FixedArray, the `kContextEmbedderDataIndex` is the index into this array (I think, still learning here).
 TODO: read up on how this FixedArray and alignment works.

 There are also static methods to get the Environment using a context.

+So an Isolate is like single instance of V8 runtime.
+A Context is a separate execution context that does not know about other context.

+An Environment is a Node.js concept and multiple environments can exist within a single isolate.
+What I'm trying to figure out is how a AtExit callback can be registered with an environment, and also how to force that callback to be called when that particular environment is about to exit.
+Currently, this is done with a thread-local, but if there are multiple environments per thread these will overwrite each other.

 #### ENVIRONMENT_STRONG_PERSISTENT_PROPERTIES